meltano/sdk/docs/stream_maps.md

     a transformation tool like [dbt](https://www.getdbt.com), or (b) create a custom mapper plugin with inline lookup logic.

-### A feature for all Singer users, enabled by the SDK
+## A feature for all Singer users, enabled by the SDK

-The mapping features described here are create for the **_users_** of SDK-based taps and targets.
+The mapping features described here are created for the **_users_** of SDK-based taps and targets, which support inline transformations with `stream_maps` and `stream_map_config` out-of-box.

-Developers simply enable the feature using the instructions below, and then users can benefit from having inline transformation capabilities out-of-box on their favorite taps and targets.

-**Note:** to support non-SDK taps and targets, we are also creating a standalone inline mapper plugin (`meltano-map-transform`), which follows all specifications defined here and can apply mapping transformations between _any_ Singer tap and target, even if they are not built using the SDK.
+**Note:** to support non-SDK taps and targets, the standalone inline mapper plugin [`meltano-map-transformer`](https://hub.meltano.com/mappers/meltano-map-transformer/) follows all specifications defined here and can apply mapping transformations between _any_ Singer tap and target, even if they are not built using the SDK.

-## Enabling Stream Maps in SDK-Based Plugins

-To support inline mapping functions, the developer only needs to declare two plugin settings, called `stream_maps` and `stream_map_config`, and declare both settings as `object` type.
-(For example:
-`Property("stream_maps, ObjectType())` if using the python helper classes or `"stream_maps": {"type": "object"}` if using native JSON Schema declarations.)

-If the `stream_maps` setting is detected, the following behaviors will be implemented by the SDK automatically:
+The following behaviors are implemented by the SDK automatically:

 1. For taps, the SCHEMA and RECORD messages will automatically be transformed, duplicated, filtered, or aliased, as per the `stream_maps` config settings _after_